Clomid vs Letrozole for Fertility

 Following the 2014 National Institutes of Health (NIH) study showing that Letrozole outperformed Clomiphene for women with PCOS, the NIH also examined their effectiveness in treating unexplained infertility.

-One trial, published in the New England Journal of Medicine (2015), compared the two drugs in women undergoing timed intrauterine inseminations (IUI) for up to four menstrual cycles.
+One trial, published in the New England Journal of Medicine (2015), compared the two drugs in women undergoing timed intrauterine inseminations (IUI) for up to four cycles.
 The results showed pregnancy in 35% of women taking Clomiphene and 28% of women taking Letrozole.

 While pregnancy rates differed, live birth outcomes were similar: 23% of women in the Clomiphene group achieved live births compared with 19% in the Letrozole group.